Peterabsolon/solitaire/README.md

 # Solitaire

-React, MobX and TypeScript clone of well known card game
+Solitare clone written in React, MobX and TypeScript, just for fun

 ## Run